-Bowlers get used to the basic rules of how an end works pretty quickly – however there are other ways an end can play out other than the standard way of playing all of the bowls and counting up the shots.
+Bowlers get used to the basic rules of lawn bowls and how an end works pretty quickly – however there are other ways an end can play out other than the standard way of playing all of the bowls and counting up the shots.

 A dead end is one such scenario.
 Dead ends can be tricky to understand, as it includes the jack moving off the rink, and depending on where it goes the rules are different.